 - Consider the weight of your laptop and accessories.
-It can be heavy with spare battery, external hard drive, and power cord.
+It can be heavy with a spare battery, external hard drive, and power cord.
 Does carrying it around strain your back?

 - Reduce the weight of your laptop case.
 Eliminate items that you don’t need frequently such as battery packs, cables, and drivers.